-- a) 6 credits from MATH 1111 plus one of MATH 1121, 1131, 2221 or COMP 1631 - b) 3 credits from CHEM 1001 or PHYS 1051 - c) 3 credits from BIOL 1001, BIOL 1501, BIOC 1001, GENS 1401, PSYC 1001 or PSYC 1011 Mount Allison University Academic Programs 12.3.4 Minimum Number of Science Credits A minimum of 72 credits in Science must be earned from the Science disciplines.
-12.3.5 3/4000 Level Science Courses A minimum of 30 credits in Science must be earned from the 3000 and/or 4000 level.
-At least 24 credits must be from Mount Allison courses.
-12.3.6 Credits Required for a Major and Minor The credits required for a B.Sc. include those required for a Major [see list under 12.3.16], plus the credits required for a Minor from any other program [see lists under 12.3.21 and 12.2.18].
+Arts and Letters Art History Drama English Fine Arts French Studies German Studies Hispanic Studies Japanese Studies Linguistics Music Humanities Canadian Studies Classics Greek History Latin Philosophy Religious Studies Women's and Gender Studies Social Sciences Anthropology Commerce Economics Geography and Environment (GENV) International Relations Political Science Sociology Women's and Gender Studies Science Biochemistry Biology Chemistry Computer Science Geography and Environment (GENS) Mathematics Physics Psychology Science 1001 Note: For distribution requirement purposes, a maximum of 6 credits from Women's and Gender Studies (WGST) courses can be applied to meet the distribution requirements for either Humanities or Social Sciences, or a combination of those two disciplines.
+11.2.3 3/4000 Level Courses A minimum of 36 credits must be earned from courses at the 3000 and/or 4000 level.
+At least 30 credits must be from Mount Allison courses.
+11.2.4 Credits Required for a Major and Minor The credits required for a B.A. include those required for a Major [see list under 11.2.13], plus the credits required for a Minor from any other program [see lists under 11.2.18 and 11.3.21].
 No more than 9 credits can be counted in common between the Major and Minor.
 Where there are more than 9 credits of requirements in common, the credit value of the combined program will still be at least 15 credits greater than the total for the Major.
 The Major and Minor are recorded on the student's transcript.
-Although the combination of a Major and a Minor as called for in 12.3.6 is the usual means of achieving a B.Sc., other combinations are possible, as outlined in 12.3.7 through 12.3.10.
-12.3.7 Additional Minor Students who satisfy the requirements for more than one Minor will have the additional Minor(s) recorded on their transcript.
-12.3.8 Double Major Students who (in lieu of the Minor required in 12.3.6) satisfy the requirements for a second Major from any other program [see lists under 12.3.16 and 12.2.13] will have achieved a B.Sc. with a Double Major, and will have both Majors recorded on their transcript.
+Although the combination of a Major and a Minor as called for in 11.2.4 is the usual means of achieving a B.A. degree, other combinations are possible, as outlined in 11.2.5 through 11.2.8.
+11.2.5 Additional Minor Students who satisfy the requirements for more than one Minor will have the additional Minor(s) recorded on their transcript.
+11.2.6 Double Major Students who (in lieu of the Minor required in 11.2.4) satisfy the requirements for a second Major from any other program [see lists under 11.2.13 and 11.3.16], will have achieved a B.A. with a Double Major, and will have both Majors recorded on their transcript.
 No more than 24 credits can be counted in common between the two Majors.
 Even where there are requirements in common, the credit value of the combined program will be at least 36 credits greater than the total for the first Major.
-12.3.9 Honours Degree Students who (in lieu of 12.3.6) satisfy the requirements for an Honours degree [see 12.3.22] will have achieved a B.Sc. with Honours, and will have the Honours program recorded on their transcript.
-12.3.10 General Degree with Three Minors Students who (in lieu of 12.3.6) satisfy the requirements for three Minors, at least two of which must be in Science (see 12.3.17) will have achieved a B.Sc.
-General Degree, and will have this title plus the three (or more) Minors recorded on their transcript.
+11.2.7 Honours Degree Students who (in lieu of 11.2.4) satisfy the requirements for an Honours degree [see 12.2.19] will have achieved a B.A. with Honours, and will have the Honours program recorded on their transcript.
+11.2.8 General Degree with Three Minors Students who (in lieu of 11.2.4) satisfy the requirements for three Minors [see 11.2.14] will have achieved a B.A.
+General Degree, and will have this title plus all Minors recorded.
 A triple Minor will not total fewer than 72 credits, despite requirements in common.
-Students pursuing this option are reminded that Regulations 12.3.4 and 12.3.5 must still be fulfilled.
-12.3.11 Courses which Qualify as Science Credits For purposes of Regulation 12.3.4 and 12.3.5 only, all courses offered in the following disciplines are considered as Science credits: Biochemistry, Biology, Chemistry, Computer Science, Mathematics, Physics, and Psychology.
-The following courses outside of these disciplines may also count as Science credits: COMM 3411, ECON 3301, 3821, 4700, 4801, 4811, GENS 1401, 2411, 2421, 2431, 2441, 3401, 3411, 3421, 3451, 4411, 4421, 4950, 4951, 4990, PHIL 2511, 3511.
-Note: Commerce, Economics and Philosophy courses listed here cannot be used to fulfill Science distribution requirements in 12.2.2 and 12.3.2.
-12.3.12 The Major As Required for the B.Sc.
+Students pursuing this option are reminded that Regulation 11.2.3 must still be fulfilled.
+11.2.9 The Major as Required for the B.A.